AdobeDocs/commerce-learn.en/help/site-management/create-downloadable-product.md

 '
 ```

-## Create a downloadable product using curl with a URL and the location for the download is on this server
+## Create a downloadable product using cURL (download from Commerce application server)

+This example demonstrates how to use cURL to create a downloadable product from the Adobe Commerce Admin when the file is stored on the same server as the Adobe Commerce application.

-For this example, the intent is to mimic that process if the product would be created from the Adobe Commerce Admin.
-In this use case, when the administrator managing the catalog chooses `upload file`, the expectation is the file resides on the same server as the Adobe Commerce application.
-When this happens, the file is uploaded to `pub/media/downloadable/files/links/`.
-Inside this directory, using the first two characters of the file name, the application creates or uses existing folders.
-For Example, if the uploaded file is named `download-example.zip`.
-If the folder `pub/media/downloadable/files/links/d/` does not exist, it is created.
-If the folder `pub/media/downloadable/files/links/d/o/` does not exist, it is created  The Adobe Commerce Application transfers the file inside the directory `pub/media/downloadable/files/links/d/o/` to have the path `/pub/media/downloadable/files/links/d/o/download-example.zip`.
-It is important to understand this process and recognize the pattern.
-When establishing an integration to the Adobe Commerce application, the automation can create and move the files to their respective locations.
-It is also an important point to realize that the file path of the uploaded file in the product configuration is the information found after `/pub/media/downloadable/files/links/`.
-This is what will be used in the link_url section of the json.
-In this example, it is `/d/o/downloadable-file-demo-file-upload.zip`.
+In this use case, when the administrator managing the catalog chooses `upload file`, the file is transferred to the `pub/media/downloadable/files/links/` directory.
+Automation creates and moves the files to their respective locations based on the following pattern:

+- Each uploaded file is stored in a folder based on the first two characters of the file name.
+- When the upload is initiated, the Commerce application creates or uses existing folders to transfer the file.
+- When downloading the file, the `link_url` section of the path uses the portion of the path appended to the `pub/media/downloadable/files/links/` directory.

+For example, if the uploaded file is named `download-example.zip`:

+- The file is uploaded to the path `pub/media/downloadable/files/links/d/o/`.
+   The subdirectories `/d` and `/d/o` are created if they do not exist.

+- The final path to the file is `/pub/media/downloadable/files/links/d/o/download-example.zip`.

+- The `link_url` value for this example is `d/o/download-example.zip`

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \